 The same holds true for butter.
 Sparing amounts at the end of a recipe can enhance flavor and texture without adding many calories.

 Keep in mind that all fats and oils are calorie dense.
-Each teaspoon contains about 50 calories, so you do want to measure and not use any more than necessary.
+Each teaspoon contains about 50 calories (a loose rule of thumb), so you do want to measure and not use any more than necessary.

 Thanks for writing,